-Amid AR/VR experiments, Apple reportedly buys UK visual effects studio – TechCrunch
+Amid AR/VR experiments, Apple buys UK visual effects studio – TechCrunch

-Apple has reportedly acquired UK special effects studio IKinema, a startup that may be useful in Apple’s quest to bolster its mobile devices with AR special effects and in its more far-flung attempts to enter the AR/VR headset market.
+Apple has reportedly acquired U.K. special effects studio IKinema, a startup that may be useful in Apple’s quest to bolster its mobile devices with AR special effects and in its more far-flung attempts to enter the AR/VR headset market.

-The company issued its standard confirmation for the deal to several other publications, “Apple buys smaller companies from time to time, and we generally don’t discuss our purpose or plans.”
-The news was first reported by FT after rumors were floated by MacRumors.
-TechCrunch has reached out to Apple.
+The company issued its standard confirmation for the deal to TechCrunch “Apple buys smaller companies from time to time, and we generally don’t discuss our purpose or plans.”
+The news was first reported by FT after rumors were floated by MacRumors. .

-IKenema has used motion-tracking work to live animate the bodily movements of digital characters, but the team has also stockpiled this information to create realistic models of movements of digital characters in digital environments, specifically in the context of games and virtual reality titles.
+IKenema has used motion-tracking work to live-animate the bodily movements of digital characters, but the team has also stockpiled this information to create realistic models of movements of digital characters in digital environments, specifically in the context of games and virtual reality titles.

 These models were highlighted in the startup’s RunTime product that integrated into game engines like Epic Games’ Unreal Engine.
 RunTime was powering avatar interactions in experiences like The Void’s “Star Wars: Secrets of the Empire,” a virtual reality experience at Disney resorts, as well as in works by studios like Capcom Linden Lab, Microsoft Studios, Nvidia, Respawn and Square Enix.

-The company’s Orion product, allowed motion capture with lower-cost input, essentially syncing limited input like head and hand movement with motion models that could allow for a hybrid solution that still looked realistic.
-The technology was being used for visualizations by teams at NASA, Tencent, and others.
+The company’s Orion product allowed motion capture with lower-cost input, essentially syncing limited input like head and hand movement with motion models that could allow for a hybrid solution that still looked realistic.
+The technology was being used for visualizations by teams at NASA, Tencent and others.

 What does Apple want with this company?